- What Is It?

 Boost Digestive HealthUpset stomach?
 Some foods may be the culprits, and bad habits may be to blame.
 Treat your body right with these simple nutrition tips on how to deal with with diarrhea, gas, reflux, and more digestive ailments.

 ConstipationConstipation is defined medically as fewer than three stools per week and severe constipation as less than one stool per week.
 Constipation usually is caused by the slow movement of stool through the colon.
-There are many causes of constipation including medications, poor bowel habits, low fiber diets, laxative abuse, and hormonal disorders, and diseases primarily of other parts of the body that also affect the colon.
+There are many causes of constipation including medications, poor bowel habits, low-fiber diets, laxative abuse, and hormonal disorders, and diseases primarily of other parts of the body that also affect the colon.

 Constipation: Foods to Eat, Foods to Avoid QuizTake this quiz to find out what foods to eat, and what foods to avoid to prevent or relieve constipation.

-DiarrheaDiarrhea is a change is the frequency and looseness of bowel movements.
+DiarrheaDiarrhea is a change in the frequency and looseness of bowel movements.
 Symptoms associated with diarrhea are cramping, abdominal pain, and the sensation of rectal urgency.
 Causes of diarrhea include viral, bacterial, or parasite infection, gastroenteritis, food poisoning, and drugs.
 Absorbents and anti-motility medications are used to treat diarrhea.

-Diverticulitis SlideshowDiverticulitis (diverticulosis) is a condition in which the diverticulum or diverticula rupture in the colon causing infection.
-Change in diet and medical treatments such as antibiotics and surgery can ease the symptoms of diverticulitis (diverticulosis).
+Diverticulitis SlideshowDiverticulitis (diverticulosis) is a condition in which the diverticulum or diverticula rupture in the colon, causing infection.
+Medical treatments such as antibiotics and surgery can treat diverticulitis (diverticulosis).

 Diverticulitis PictureDiverticula can be seen via barium x-ray (barium enema).
 See a picture of Diverticulitis and learn more about the health topic.

-Diverticulitis (Diverticulosis, Diverticular Disease)Most people with diverticulosis have few if any symptoms at all.
+Diverticulitis (Diverticulosis)Most people with diverticulosis have few if any symptoms at all.
 When people do experience signs and symptoms of diverticulosis (diverticular disease) they may include abdominal pain, abdominal cramps, diarrhea, constipation, and bloating.
-Diverticulitis is a condition in which diverticuli in the colon rupture.
+Diverticulitis is a condition in which diverticula in the colon rupture.
 The rupture results in infection in the tissues that surround the colon.
-Treatment methods for diverticulitis includes prescription medications, and in some cases, diverticulitis surgery.
+Treatment methods for diverticulitis include prescription medications, and in some cases, diverticulitis surgery.

-Nausea & Vomiting GuideWhat is nausea?
+How to Get Rid of Nausea and VomitingWhat is nausea?
 Do you want to know how to get rid of nausea and how to stop vomiting?
 Learn home remedies for nausea, anti-nausea medication, what causes nausea, and other info crucial to nausea relief.
 Understand why we vomit, how vomiting can be treated or prevented, and more.

-12 Foods to Eat to Relieve ConstipationConstipation is a common problem, and almost everyone has been constipated at one time or another.
+Top 12 Foods for Constipation ReliefConstipation is a common problem, and almost everyone has been constipated at one time or another.
 There are foods that can help prevent constipation and also provide relief, for example, kiwi, prunes, beans (your choice of type), berries, certain seeds, potatoes, and popcorn.